parth5805/opal_forging/README.md

 When the sum of quadrants results in `1111`, it maps to a specific shape in the next level.
 This is due to the fact that `1111` technically should return a gem of the Unique level.
 To ensure users do not skip levels, the gem mapped from `1111` will be the last gem of the current level.
 For example, for Rare level, `1111` will map to `3332` instead of `3333`.

-**Incentives:**
-- **Forging Fees Reduction**: Users who obtain a `1111` sum of quadrants will receive a reduction in forging fees as an additional advantage.

-## Future Enhancements

-- **Mythic Level Incentives**: Users who forge 7 Legendary gems into 1 Mythic gem may receive additional incentives.
-- **New Gem Introduction**: Upon forging or minting a Mythic gem, new gems may be introduced.
-These new gems could be minable or forgable using Mythic gems, adding more utility and depth to the game.

 ## Prerequisites

 - Node.js installed on your machine.